 Locked settings in the Code42 app

 You can lock device backup settings in all versions of the Code42 app via the administration console.
 However, the way locked settings display in the Code42 app depends on the app's version.

 - In versions 4.x and earlier, locked settings always display to the user in read-only mode.

 - In versions 6, locking behavior depends on the type of setting:

 Inbound backup support

-Computer-to-computer backup, also known as inbound backup, is not supported in version 6 of the Code42 app.
-If users previously configured computer-to-computer backup in version 4.x and earlier of the Code42 app, and the Code42 app upgrades to version 6, they can no longer manage the settings for these backups.
+Computer-to-computer backup, also known as inbound backup, is not supported in version 6 and later of the Code42 app.
+If users previously configured computer-to-computer backup in version 4.x and earlier of the Code42 app, and the Code42 app upgrades to version 6 and later, they can no longer manage the settings for these backups.

 Troubleshoot the Code42 app

 History and Command Line tools help with troubleshooting the Code42 app.
-In version 6, the method for accessing these tools depends on the device's operating system:
+In version 6 and later, the method for accessing these tools depends on the device's operating system:

 - Windows: Tools > History